-Tidal Creek Brewhouse says risk is worth the reward, opening during the pandemic
+Tidal Creek Brewhouse opening despite the pandemic

 MYRTLE BEACH, SC (WBTW) – An hour before close the baristas get another rush of customers excited for freshly brewed coffee.